modAL-python/modAL/Models-API.md

     Estimator predictions for X.

 ## ActiveLearner.predict_proba(X)<a name="ActiveLearner.predict_proba"></a>
-Class probabilities if the predictor is a classifier.
+Class probabilities if the estimator is a classifier.
 Interface with the predict_proba method of the classifier.

 **Parameters**